waiyiwong/Zero_Waste_Cooking/README.md

 ### Media

 - Default recipe images and site graphics are sourced from [Freepik](https://www.freepik.com/) and [Fontawesome](https://fontawesome.com/).
+Some of them are further edited by myself.

 ### AI Assistance
 - V1